rajesh-s/computer-architecture-and-systems-resources/more/processors.md

 - [SiFive Freedom](https://github.com/sifive/freedom)
 - [Ariane](https://github.com/lowRISC/ariane) - Ariane is a 6-stage, single issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions
 - [Shakti Processors](http://shakti.org.in/processor.html)
+- [Minerva](https://github.com/lambdaconcept/minerva) - Minerva is a CPU core that currently implements the RISC-V RV32IM instruction set.
+Its microarchitecture is described in plain Python code using the nMigen toolbox.

 ## Interesting resources